ShahedSabab/movie-recommender/README.md

 # movie-recommender
 The objective is to develop a simple movie recommender model that leverages user-ratings to recommend unseen movies to the users.
 Based on the movie-rating patterns of users, different clusters are formed.
 Each cluster groups together users with similar movie choices and ratings.
 This knowledge is later used to provide personalized movie recommendations.
-The data is collected from MovieLens dataset (small), which contains 100,000 ratings of 9000 movies (rated by 600 users) and can be found in the following link: https://grouplens.org/datasets/movielens/latest/
+The data is collected from MovieLens dataset (small), which contains 100,000 ratings of 9000 movies (rated by 600 users).The data can be found in the following link: <br>
+https://grouplens.org/datasets/movielens/latest/

 • Different EDA has been performed to find out genres with the highest-average ratings, genres rated by most users.<br/>